publicissapient-france/drone_company/README.md

-# Register you to the game
+# Register your cloud function to the game engine

 Run the following example command with your own values: